datacarpentry/sql-ecology-lesson/index.md

 their own computers to insure the proper setup of tools for an efficient workflow. <br>**These lessons assume no prior knowledge of the skills or tools.**

-To get started, follow the directions in the "[Setup](learners/setup.md)" tab to download data to your computer and follow any installation instructions.

 #### Prerequisites

 This lesson requires: